Ziv22/react-elevator/README.md

 ## Description

-An app that manages and prioorties Elevator calls built in React.js Mobx and JS.
+An app that mimics an elevator system in a building.
+It manages and prioritizes Elevator calls built-in React.js Mobx and JS.

 ## The Model